saasus-platform/saasus-sdk-python/docs/integration/SaasUserApi.md

 # **request_external_user_link**
 > request_external_user_link(request_external_user_link_param=request_external_user_link_param)

-外部アカウントのユーザー連携要求(Request External User Account Link)
+Request External User Account Link

-外部アカウントのユーザー連携を要求します。 アクセストークンから連携するユーザーのメールアドレスを取得し、そのメールアドレスに対して検証コードを送信します。 検証コードの有効期限は24時間です。  Request to link an external account user.
+Request to link an external account user.
 Get the email address of the user to be linked from the access token and send a verification code to that email address.
 The verification code is valid for 24 hours.

 ### Example

 * Bearer Authentication (Bearer):

 ```python
 import time
 import os